 All babies cry.
 That's how your baby tells you they are hungry, wet, or tired.
 So how can you tell when their tears are normal or if they may be from colic?
 Here are some clues.

 Don't be surprised if your newborn cries a lot.
 During their first 3 months of life, babies can cry for up to 2 hours a day.

-If your baby has colic, though, she is more likely to:
+If your baby has colic, though, they are more likely to:

-- Cry for what seems like no reason -- even when she doesn't need to eat or have her diaper changed
+- Cry for what seems like no reason -- even when they don't need to eat or have their diaper changed

 - Start to cry in the evening, or at the same time every day